 Data and Analytical Support

 We analyze data from Children’s Administration to better understand trends within the system, and when possible, combine it with data from related systems (courts, education, etc.) to create a more complete picture of how the child welfare system operates.
 Findings ultimately provide critical decision support for lawmakers and agency staff.

 We provide non-partisan input on proposals and legislation related to children and families in Washington state – and whenever possible, we bolster public policy discussions with solid research evidence and data.

 Workforce Practice Improvement

 We use research to identify training innovations to improve the workforce.
 As part of the Alliance for Child Welfare Excellence, POC evaluates the effectiveness of training activities of state child welfare workers in Washington.
 This direct connection with workers also provides important information to support our policy efforts, as well as understand trends we see in our data analyses.

 Across all of these areas, we also bring our best thinking on how technology can make systems more effective and efficient.

 Partners for Our Children was founded in 2007 to focus new thinking, resources and expertise on the state’s child welfare system.
 We are a first-of-its-kind collaboration between the Washington State Department of Social and Health Services, the University of Washington School of Social Work and private sector funding.
 Over the years, we have expanded our focus to include all vulnerable children and families, more of a prevention lens, and a national focus (while not losing focus on Washington state).
-In that context, our commitment remains focused on child well-being and those whose lives are touched by the child welfare system...
+In that context, our commitment remains focused on child well-being and those whose lives are touched by the child welfare system.